 Counties Power conducts a consumer survey annually.
 This survey includes questions designed to ascertain the level of consumer satisfaction in both price and quality.
-The results of the survey are an input to the development of the Asset Management Plan.
+The results of the survey are an input to the development of the Asset Management Plan which is also produced annually.
 Capital expenditure driven by this plan is a factor in the Company setting its target revenue.
-The Company also undertakes regular consumer experience surveys of those consumers who have recently interacted with it in order to establish perceptions of service quality and performance.
+The Company also undertakes regular surveys of those consumers who have recently interacted with it in order to establish perceptions of service quality and performance.